JustKesha/godot-dragndrop-3d/README.md

 - Smooth angle stabilisation
 - Five jam handling modes
 - Two drag modes: velocity & position setting
+- Can use a single key to control all drag, drop and throw actions
 - Many signals for you to use in other scripts